Browse by category

 Welcome to the new Heritage Matters!

-Explore past issues of our magazine in a new digital format.
-While we continue to migrate over archived articles, you can still find past issues on our website.
+Explore past issues of our magazine in this new digital format.

 Check out the many stories published by the Ontario Heritage Trust about buildings and architecture - from adaptive re-use and conservation activities to iconic structures and the economic impact of heritage ...